TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/MassEditing/Index.rst

 ================

-To edit the headers of all records in one go, simply click the little pencil next to the "Header" label:
+To edit the headers of all records in one go, select the pencil icon next to the "Header" label:

 .. figure:: ../../Images/BackendListEditAllHeaders.png
    :alt: The button to edit a given field for all records